skeapskeap/network_bot/README.md

 # network_bot
-bot for communication with network equipment
+telegram bot for communication with network equipment